 Dessert: Indulge in a bar of dark chocolate for dessert or go for light fruit salad.

-Exercise: Skip the gym if you are not comfortable to exercise during periods.
+Exercise: Skip the gym if you are not comfortable to exercise during your monthly cycle.
 Instead, go for walks.
-Give your body some rest during periods.
+Give your body some rest during that time.

 Love your pizzas and pickles?
 Read on to know why you should give up certain foods during your pe...